 The College of Nursing offers a 14-credit certificate program in academic nursing.
 It is available for those who hold at least a master’s degree in nursing, and is designed to provide knowledge and skills in teaching baccalaureate and higher degree nursing..
 This program is ideal for those enrolled in doctoral programs, or those who have recently completed doctoral study and are pursuing an academic career.

-Applicants seeking admission to the Nursing Education Certificate program must be enrolled as doctoral students at UF OR admitted to UF as a post-baccalaureate student.
+Applicants seeking admission to the Nurse Educator Certificate program must be enrolled as doctoral students at UF OR admitted to UF as a post-baccalaureate student.

 - A master’s degree in nursing or higher

 Program (14 credits)

 - NGR 6705: The Nurse Educator- 3 credits